Women and girls enjoying their rights to water and sanitation: Simavi's Theory of Change

 The Theory of Change helps us to stay focused on our work.
 All our activities should contribute to achieving our ultimate goal.
 We aim to design our activities such as our advocacy work and the programmes we work on with partner organisations in Africa and Asia, in line with our ToC.

 To measure and showcase how programmes contribute to our ultimate goal, we developed indicators that are aligned with each of the outcomes in our ToC.
-Where possible we align these to the Human Rights framework or the Sustainable Development goals and targets.
+Where possible we align these to the Human Rights framework or the sustainable development goals (SDG) and targets.
 To inform these indicators we collect all sorts of evidence from our activities and programmes, through surveys, mobile tools, interviews or feedback from stakeholders and other means.
 Where possible we make use of established tools.

 For example, when evaluating sanitation services we follow the Human Rights’ AAAQ framework which stands for availability, accessibility, acceptability and quality of services.
 To collect this information we interview stakeholders, including women and girls, or we have external evaluators collect information against international standards.
 In our Impact Report, we bring this information together, using both quantitative data to measure progress and case studies to illustrate the actual impact on individuals.